-Something unfamiliar itched at the back of her head.
-Her words were more than language, verbal information delivered by sound.
-The sensation cried out under a sheet of glass that she was too lethargic to push away.
+The last words itched in an unfamiliar place.
+Though the sensation was muted, clawing at a sheet of glass that she was too lethargic to push away.
 She focused on returning the doctor’s courtesy instead.

-“Nan Beauchamp, college student?”
-It felt right state to, at least, state some kind of title.
-Even it if was unimpressive.
+“Nan Beauchamp, undergrad?”
+It felt right to at least state some kind of title.
+Even if it was unimpressive.
 She reached out her hand.

 Izusa did the same, though haltingly.
-She wavered between looking at Nan and her offer like she wasn’t sure if it was okay to grasp her hand or not.
+She wavered between looking at Nan and her offer like she wasn’t sure if it was okay to touch her.
 It put a mite of worry in her heart.
 Was she contagious or something?
 Izusa ended up pressing lightly against her palm and letting go.
 Weirdest handshake of the century.

 “Only a bit.
-My eyes are a little blurry though.”
+My eyes are blurry though.”
 It was like someone smeared all but the center of her vision with murky water.
-The girl found herself blinking rapidly, then moving her eyes around in a vain attempt to clear them up.
+She found herself blinking rapidly, moving her eyes around in a vain attempt to clear them up.

 “That’s normal, just tell me if it worsens or doesn’t pass in a cycle, okay?”

 “Okay.”
 Nan sighed.
 An entire day?
-What was she in for?
+What kind of bug hit her?

 Izusa gave a light hum of approval.
-“I have to do a quick spot check, then we can roll you out of here for something to eat.”
+“I have to do a quick spot check, then we can roll you out of here for something to munch on.”

 “I don’t have any money on me, do you need to call my parents?”
-Nan grimaced, if this was going to be like any of the other times she checked in at the hospital, quiet would be at a premium.
-Ma and Pa doted on her entirely too much, confinement to a bed meant no escape from ma and pa’s doting.
+Nan grimaced, if this was going to be like any of the other times she checked in at the hospital, there would be no escape from ma and pa’s doting.
 She didn’t hate them for it, quite the opposite really, Nan was just the kind of person that valued quiet and serenity.

 “Don’t worry about that, even if you came with coins, we couldn’t take ’em.”
 Izusa hid a yawn with her hand.
 “Repeat your ABCs, please.”